mobiletest2016/machine-learning-articles/articles/classifying-imdb-sentiment-with-keras-and-embeddings-dropout-conv1d.md

 First, the validation plots - i.e., the plots with validation loss and validation accuracy.
 Clearly, they indicate that [overfitting](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/what-is-dropout-reduce-overfitting-in-your-neural-networks.md/#how-well-does-your-model-perform-underfitting-and-overfitting) occurs: the loss minimum is reported straight at the beginning of the process, after which loss increases again ([check here how to detect underfitting and overfitting on loss plots](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/finding-optimal-learning-rates-with-the-learning-rate-range-test.md/#overfitting-and-underfitting-checking-your-validation-loss)).

-While this is bad - and perhaps can be overcome by tuning learning rates, using different optimizers, preparing the data or model architecture differently, training for longer and considering this as a temporary worse loss - we don't really care for now, haha :P Especially because accuracy at that point is \[latex\]\\approx 86\\%\[/latex\].
+While this is bad - and perhaps can be overcome by tuning learning rates, using different optimizers, preparing the data or model architecture differently, training for longer and considering this as a temporary worse loss - we don't really care for now, haha :P Especially because accuracy at that point is $\\approx 86\\%$.

 Instead, the scope of our blog post - to create an IMDB sentiment classifier - was achieved :)